-Routes vary in degree of difficulty, traffic and scenic beauty.
-The least difficult routes are Marangu and Rongai; the more difficult routes are Machame, Shira and Limosho.
+Routes vary in degree of difficulty, traffic, and scenic beauty.
+The least difficult routes are Marangu and Rongai; the more difficult routes are Machame, Shira, and Lemosho.
 The longer routes have more difficult hiking but you'll be more acclimatized and your chances of reaching the summit are therefore higher.
-An average trek will cost from $2500-$5000 per person.

 Mount Kenya is Africa's second highest peak.
 While the highest peaks Batian (5200m) and Nelion (5188m) require some technical climbing, Lenana (4985m) is the peak trekkers head to.
 Mount Kenya's slopes are cloaked in forest and moorland which gives way to rock, ice and snow.
 The mountain is part of a larger reserve.

 Jebel Toubkal, situated in the High Atlas Mountains is North Africa's highest peak at 4,167m (13,667 ft).
 It's a challenging trek to the summit, but worth it for the spectacular views.
 While you can make it to the summit and back to the town of Imlil in a day, it's recommended you take at least 3 days to get the most out of it.
-Click here for information about different routes.
 Imlil is only about an hour from Marrakech.

 .
 The Atlas Mountains cover a wide territory and there are many good treks available in the Mid, High and Anti Atlas Mountains.
 All offer a chance to meet with Berber people.

 Companies that organize treks to the High Atlas Mountains include: